applied-systems-biology/JIPipe-Repositories/README.md

 ## Project structure

-* Directory `EasyInstall` contains the default repositories for the "EasyInstall" feature
+* Directory `easyinstall` contains the default repositories for the "EasyInstall" feature
+* Directory `project-templates` contains the default repositories for downloadable project templates